aleen42/css/codrops/pseudoClass/firstline/firstline.md

 </div>
 ```

+- Also note that the first line of the paragraph p in the following example doesn’t contain any letters (assuming the default style for `<br>`).

 - There is an [old bug](https://code.google.com/p/chromium/issues/detail?id=129669) in Chrome that prevents [`text-transform`]() from being applied to the `::first-line` element.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>